StackVista/stackstate-docs/develop/developer-guides/stackpack/stackpack_resources.md

   This is a piece of information the user is going to see in the final step of the installation process.

-* `detailed-overview.md` - a Markdown text file with general information the user needs to know to use a StackPack instance, e.g., prerequisites or access rights.
+* `detailed-overview.md` - a Markdown text file with general information the user needs to know to use a StackPack instance.
+For example, prerequisites or access rights.
 To achieve a two-column layout, there is a special `[comment]: # (split)` tag.
 Inserting this tag in a particular place will cause the text to be split into two columns in this place.
 * `provisioning.md` - a Markdown text file with a piece of information the user is going to see during the installation process.
 * `deprovisioning.md` - a Markdown text file with a piece of information the user is going to see during the uninstallation process.
 * `error.md` - a Markdown text file with an error message to show when an error occurred during provisioning of the StackPack.